-It is also important to expect responses at this stage that may indicate that the young man has not yet taken a position on Anger/Trouble.
-He may in fact respond with 'I don't care', 'They deserved it!', or perhaps 'it doesn't matter'.
-Such responses indicate I need to spend more time at Stage 2 and explore more fully the varied effects and influences of Trouble on specific relationships and places, or I may trace the history of when the problem made an appearance in his life.
-Alternatively, I might take some time to explore what/who is important to him as this may open space to learn just what he might take a position on, where, and with whom.

-If the young man in Stage 3 does respond by saying he is not okay with the effects of Anger and Trouble, this allows us to move to the next stage of inquiry.
+It is also important to expect responses at this stage that indicate that the young man has not yet taken a position on anger or trouble.
+He may respond with 'I don't care', 'they deserved it!', or perhaps, 'it doesn't matter'.
+Such responses indicate that I need to spend more time at Stage 2 and to explore more fully the varied effects and influences of Trouble on specific relationships and places.
+I may trace the history of when the problem made an appearance in his life.
+Or I might take some time to explore what or who is important to the young man, as this may open space to learn just what he might take a position on, where and with whom.
+If in Stage 3 the young man does respond by saying he is not okay with the effects of Anger and Trouble, this allows us to move to the next stage of enquiry.